nachito-schon/ecommerce-backend/README.md

 ## Making a request

 You can make an HTTP request to the api from the console by using **curl**.
-Enter one of following commands, depending on the request method, replacing the "[body]" and "[URL]":
+Enter one of following commands, depending on the request method, replacing the "[JWT_TOKEN]", "[BODY]" and "[URL]":

 ### GET
 ```bash